marknotgeorge/GeodesicLibrary/README.md

 Licence
 -------

-GeodesicLibrary is free to use and modify for your own use, as long as you retain both mime and Chris Veness's copyright notices.
+GeodesicLibrary is free to use and modify for your own use, as long as you retain both mine and Chris Veness's copyright notices.